vumaq/HDD-Analysis/documentation/i3d_to_obj.md

 ## Limitations
 - Only the **first UV channel** is exported
-- Materials assume `.png` textures with matching filenames
+- Materials assume matching filenames

 - Animations and keyframes (`0xB000` chunks) are not exported